AarshBatra/biteSizedAQ/README.md

   in the sat data helper script and the names are descriptive enough for it to be easily identifiable.

-## Project 6 \[upcoming!\]: Coding with Conscience: Evolving from Carbon Aware to Grid Aware for Truly Sustainable Computing
+## Project 6 \[upcoming!\]: Computing with Conscience: Evolving from Carbon Aware to Grid Aware for Truly Sustainable Computing

 - Read the blog here.